Electrosteel Castings: International operations

+Electrosteel Castings acquired Singardo International, a company in the water and gas sectors, to expand its market reach in Southeast Asia and leverage Singardo's global sales network for sourcing and trading of industry products.

+Financials

+Electrosteel reported a total income of Rs.7360.42 crores during the financial year ended March 31, 2023 as compared to Rs.5336.70 crores during the financial year ended March 31, 2022.
+The company has posted net profit of Rs.315.8022 crores for the financial year ended March 31, 2023 as against net profit of Rs.347.2773 crores for the financial year ended March 31, 2022.

 Accreditations

 Electrosteel produces ductile iron pipes and fittings as per the international benchmark and its quality is approved in various countries.
 The Company obtained KITEMARK License from the British Standards Institute ("BSI") for its DI Spun Pipes and Fittings.
 In addition, it received accreditations from Germany, BSI (UK) and various governmental approvals in the Middle East.
 It also secured approvals from NSF, UL and FM from USA and ACS/NF from France.
 Its products are also certified by the Drinking Water Inspectorate (DWI) and the Water Regulation Advisory Scheme (WRAS) in the UK.

 Electrosteel is an ISO 9001 and ISO 14001 certified organization and has SA8000 certification as a socially responsible organization.